quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part27_8._Multi-level.md

 :p What problem does the priority boost rule solve?
 ??x
-The priority boost rule addresses the problem of starvation, ensuring that even long-running, CPU-bound jobs will receive some CPU time by moving them to the topmost queue after a certain period \( S \).
+The priority boost rule addresses the problem of starvation, ensuring that even long-running, CPU-bound jobs will receive some CPU time by moving them to the topmost queue after a certain period $S$.
 This ensures that interactive processes are also treated properly once they receive a priority boost. x??

 ---